Hard-boiled eggs smell like farts and go green on the inside.

 - Put eggs in a single layer in your saucepan and cover with cold water.
 The eggs should be covered by at least 1-2 inches of water.

 - Add ½ tsp of salt or 1 tsp of vinegar, if required.
-Salt will make your eggs easier to peel and prevent cracking, whilst vinegar will stop the whites from running out the egg whilst cooking.
+Salt will make your eggs easier to peel and prevent cracking, while vinegar will stop the whites from running out of the egg when cooking.